chrismsimpson/Neu/README.md

 There is no `usize`, instead there is `UInt` & `Int` that map to C's `size_t` & `ssize_t`, respectively, which effectively serves the same purpose.
 That is, platform/width specific or 'native' primitives (e.g. 32-bit or 64-bit).
 Primitives created at lex time using C#'s BigInteger (which itself could be a native primitive I guess).

-For pattern matching, I have opted to use the word `when` rather than `match`.
+For pattern matching, I have opted to use the word `when` (borrowed from C#) rather than `match`.
 Felt cute, might delete later.